dsqmoore/developer/index.md

 ## Getting Help

-The CloudApp API follows standard REST guidelines and implementation should be pretty straight forward.
+We've done our best to write the CloudApp API documentation to make integrating with it as simple as possible.
 Should you have questions we recommend:

 {: .index}
 * [Asking your question](http://stackoverflow.com/) on Stackoverflow (experienced developers will be able to help)